Sonic Chronicles: The Dark Brotherhood: Plot

 Sonic Chronicles is split into two acts, further divided into several chapters.
-It opens by detailing Eggman's defeat and presumed death, some time ago after the destruction of the Egg Carrier at the hands of Sonic and friends.
+It opens by detailing Eggman's defeat and presumed death, some time ago after the destruction of the Egg Carrier at the hands of Sonic and friends during the events of Sonic Battle.
 In the present, Sonic is on vacation when he receives a call from Tails, stating that Knuckles has been kidnapped by a group called the Marauders, and they have stolen the Chaos Emeralds.
 Travelling with Amy to meet Tails, they are escorted by Rouge the Bat to meet the GUN Commander, who informs them that they have been watching the Marauders for some time, and know where to search.
 Having no luck, they eventually locate the Marauders' base in the Mystic Ruins where they find Knuckles, who is found escaping from some robots; leaving the base, they find Angel Island is gone.
 Devices found in their initial search help them locate Eggman, who claims to be reformed after surviving the Egg Carrier's crash.
 He informs the team that Angel Island is being pulled to Metropolis, the location of the Marauders' main base.

 With Metropolis as their next destination, they meet Shadow and he joins up in order to find E-123 Omega, but are attacked by Shade and her Marauders.
-She reveals herself to be an Echidna of the Nocturnus Tribe, leaving Knuckles, supposedly the last of the Echidnas, shocked.
+She reveals herself to be an Echidna of the Nocturnus Tribe, leaving Knuckles, supposedly the last of the Knuckles Clan of Echidnas, shocked.
 After her defeat, the team heads to Angel Island where they are shot down and meet the Nocturnus leader, the Grand Imperator Ix, who reveals his plot to take over the dimension after escaping from the Twilight Cage.
 Ix then betrays Shade by throwing her off the island, before escaping with the Master Emerald, only for her to be saved by Knuckles while Tails and Eggman build a vehicle to transport them to the other dimension.
 Through meeting various creatures, they eventually gather all of the missing Chaos Emeralds and begin to invade the Nocturnus home world.
-Ix uses the Master Emerald to transform, but Sonic uses the Chaos Emeralds to become Super Sonic, and finally defeats him.
+Ix uses the Master Emerald to transform, but Sonic uses the Chaos Emeralds to become Super Sonic and finally defeats him.

 As Nocturne begins to fall, and is nearly destroyed, the team escapes to the Cyclone and heads back to Earth.
-However, once they've arrived back in Metropolis, they find Eggman waiting for them with a fully rebuilt Metropolis, and the team take the Cyclone to confront the new Eggman Empire, having been several years since they left.
+However, they discover that several years have passed since they left, and Eggman has fully rebuilt his empire.
 The game ends with Eggman shooting down the Cyclone, and a "THE END?" screen.

+The game was going to get a sequel but didn't due to the game commercially underperforming and Electronic Arts acquiring Bioware shortly after release.